 As you have already seen, the pay structure for a big data architect is way more than that of many other job roles in the same field.
 And you have also seen how it will grow as your career grows.
 Just make sure to keep yourself updated and on track.

 This job is a challenging one and requires you to multitask, handling many responsibilities at once.
 But this can also be a chance for great personal growth as the learning curve will be continuous.

 The job of a Big Data Architect is now a mandated requirement for companies dealing with data on a large scale.
 You will be the person who will develop the architecture to help organizations get the data, when they need it and how they need it, without a glitch.
 It is an interesting and empowering field, and if you want to earn the highest salary possible, an online course with upGrad is the right option.

-If you are curious to learn about Big Data, data science, check out IIIT-B & upGrad’s PG Diploma in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.
+If you are interested to know more about Big Data Program, check out our PG Diploma in Software Development Specialization in Big Data program which is designed for working professionals and provides 7+ case studies & projects, covers 14 programming languages & tools, practical hands-on workshops, more than 400 hours of rigorous learning & job placement assistance with top firms.

 What is the difference between Data Architects and Data Engineers?

 The advent of the Internet and the popularity of smartphones have led to a massive rise in the generation of data.
 Companies are in dire need of experienced people who can perform any given task diligently.
 The two popular job roles in data are that of a Data Engineer and Data Architect.
 Usually confused as the same, the roles of the two are different.
 The main job of Data Architects is to visualise and design the data in an understandable framework so that Data Engineers can then build a digital framework.
 On the other hand, Data Engineers collect, maintain, and convert data for Data Analysts to draw meaningful insights.